Networked Media Open Specifications

 Networked Media Open Specifications (NMOS) are a group of open-source specifications intended to allow interoperability on the control layer for media devices on an Internet Protocol (IP) infrastructure.
-NMOS provide discovery, registration and control services for the SMPTE ST 2110 media over IP networks, and other media over IP applications.
+NMOS provides discovery, registration and control services for the SMPTE ST 2110 media over IP networks, and other media over IP applications.

 History

 The NMOS specifications were created by the Advanced Media Workflow Association (AMWA), and are made available under the Apache-2.0 Licence.

 The first NMOS specification (IS-04 v1.0.0) was published by AMWA in April 2016.
 There have been 15 total published releases of the IS-04 NMOS Discovery and Registration Specification, the most recent being v1.3.3 in December 2024.

 The NMOS Connection Management API (IS-05) was released in October 2017.
 There have been 6 total published releases of IS-05, the most recent being v1.2.2 in October 2022.

 Interface specifications

 NMOS Interface Specifications (IS) specify HTTP APIs to support interoperability between systems.
 There are currently two Interface Specifications deemed critical for the success of ST 2110: